FairwindsOps/reckoner/docs/README.md

 - `charts` _(object)_ _**(required)**_
     The charts and chart definitions to install with this course, must be alphanumeric between 1 and 63 characters (also allows underscore and dash)
 - `hooks` _(object)_
-    Allows `pre_install` and `post_install` which can be a string or a list of strings to execute in the shell around your chart installation (execution working directory is relative to your course file)
+    Allows `init`, `pre_install`, and `post_install` which can be a string or a list of strings to execute in the shell around your chart installation (execution working directory is relative to your course file)
+    - `init` after the course file is parsed, but before any other commands are executed
+    - `pre_install` runs before any charts are install/upgraded.
+Only active for the `plot` subcommand.
+    - `post_install` runs after all charts are install/upgraded successfully (unless `--continue-on-error` is set).
+Only active for the `plot` subcommand.
 - `repositories` _(object)_
     The definition of remote chart repositories available to this course
 - `minimum_versions` _(object)_